ourcodingclub/CC-EAB-tut-ideas/tut_template.md

 At the beginning of your tutorial you can ask people to open `RStudio`, create a new script by clicking on `File/ New File/ R Script` set the working directory, and load some packages, for example `ggplot2` and `dplyr`.
 You can surround package names, functions, actions ("File/ New...") and small chunks of code with backticks, which defines them as inline code blocks and makes them stand out among the text, e.g. `ggplot2`.

 When you have a larger chunk of code, you can paste the whole code in the `Markdown` document and add three backticks on the line before the code chunks starts and on the line after the code chunks ends.
-After the three backticks that go before your code chunk starts, you can specify in which language the code  is written, e.g:
+After the three backticks that go before your code chunk starts, you can specify in which language the code  is written, in our case `R`.

+To find the backticks on your keyboard, look towards the top left corner on a Windows computer, perhaps just above `Tab` and before the number one key.
+On a Mac, look around the left `Shift` key.
+You can also just copy the backticks from below.

 ```r
 # Set the working directory